Critical Incident Management Policy

 Policy

-Critical incident management is part of the AC Risk Management Plan which ensures risk assessments have been undertaken with respect to the likelihood and impact of potential adverse events on AC operations.
-A critical incident is defined as a tragic or traumatic event or situation affecting a student/s and/or staff member/s which has the potential to damage AC staff, students and/or operations and its long-term prospects and/or reputation.
+- Critical Incident: A critical incident is defined as a tragic or traumatic event or situation impacting a student/s and/or staff member/s which has the potential to adversely affect AC staff, students and/or operations and its long-term prospects and/or reputation.
 A critical incident is further defined by the ESOS Act and National Code 2018 as a traumatic event, or the threat of such (within or outside Australia), which causes extreme stress, fear or injury to international students.
-AC has an obligation to document critical incidents in respect to international students.
+Examples of critical incidents include pandemics, armed conflicts, and natural disasters.

 Critical incidents are classified into three levels:

-• Minor event - localised impact which has been contained and is unlikely to escalate further.
+- Minor event - localised impact which has been contained and is unlikely to escalate further.
 It can usually be handled by AC staff using normal operating procedures.

-• Moderate event – localised impact on AC operations and may threaten life or property, or could potentially escalate into a major incident.
+- Moderate event – localised impact on AC operations and may threaten life or property, or could potentially escalate into a major incident.
 It might include serious injury or death of a student or staff member.

-• Major event – high impact or imminent severe adverse effect on AC operations.
+- Major event – high impact or imminent severe adverse effect on AC operations.
 It may entail or threaten to cause multiple fatalities or serious injuries and/or significant property damage or adverse media reporting.

 Responsible for implementation